samer--/parscan/README.md

 of the tree (eg by pattern matching), the bottom-up tree makes it easy to work on the *bottom* N levels of the tree, by digging through N levels of `B` constructors and then applying a map.

-What emerges from the Agda versions is that, if the type of container is an algberaic type
+What emerges from the Agda versions is that, when the type of container is an algberaic type
 ```
     T a = a + F (G a)
 ```
-where `F` and/or `G` are 'scannable' functors (one or both of which might involve T), then, for monoidal types `a` with 0 and (+) as the 'zero' and 'add' operations of the monoid, then `T` is scannable with
+where `F` and/or `G` are 'scannable' functors (one or both of which might involve T), then, for monoidal types `a` with 0 and (+) as the 'zero' and 'add' operations of the monoid respectively, then `T` is scannable with
 ```
     scan = scan <+> first (zipWith (map . (+)) . swap) . assocl . second scan . unzipWith scan
 ```
-where f <+> g` is a function that applies f or g to whichever side of a sum type is provided, and `Monoid a ^ x : a => scan x = (0, x)`, ie the scan for a leaf value is just a pair of zero and the value itself. `first` and `second` are as defined in Haskell's Arrow library, ie applying a function to the first or second element of a pair.
+where `f <+> g` is a function that applies f or g to whichever side of a sum type is provided, and `Monoid a ^ x : a => scan x = (0, x)`, ie the scan for a leaf value is just a pair of zero and the value itself. `first` and `second` are as defined in Haskell's Arrow library, ie applying a function to the first or second element of a pair.

+The left-hand side of the `<+>` is just a scan over a leaf node, ie `scan x = (0, x)`.
 To talk through the right hand side of the `<+>`, it says, to do a scan over F (G a), we scan each of the sub-collections inside the outer `F` container and unzip the results to get two `F` containers that are the same shape.
 The first contains `G` sub-containers  containing the results of the